momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 *cvd.trait: Input the name of the user's cardiovascular disease (CVD) trait of interest.
 This trait name will be incorporated into the output file name for reference.

-*post.chr: Chromosome for plotting the regional analysis.
+*locus.chr: Chromosome for plotting the regional analysis.

-*post.st: Start base pair position (hg19) for plotting the regional analysis.
+*locus.st: Start base pair position (hg19) for plotting the regional analysis.

-*post.ed: End base pair position (hg19) for plotting the regional analysis.
+*locus.ed: End base pair position (hg19) for plotting the regional analysis.

-## OUTPUT:
+## Output:
 Generate and save figures representing genetic associations for female-only BP, male-only BP, and CVD within a specified region.
 These figures will be saved in 'png' format.

 ## References:
 Please cite this paper if you utilize this pipeline script: